Deep Learning for Time Series Anomaly Detection: A Survey: Background

 \item {\texttt{Global}}: They are spikes in the series, which are point(s) with extreme values compared to the rest of the series.
 A global anomaly, for instance, is an unusually large payment by a customer on a typical day.
 Considering a threshold, it can be described as Eq. (\ref{eq:global}).

 where $\hat{x}$ is the output of the model.
-If the difference between the output and actual point value is greater than a threshold, then it is been recognised as an anomaly.
+If the difference between the output and actual point value is greater than a threshold, then it has been recognised as an anomaly.
 An example of a global anomaly is shown on the left side of Fig. \ref{fig:temporal} where $-6$ has a large deviation from the time series.

-\item {\texttt{Contextual}}: A deviation from a given context would be defined as a deviation from a neighbouring time point, defined here as one that lies within a certain range of proximity.
-These types of outliers are small glitches in sequential data, which are deviated values from their neighbours.
+\item {\texttt{Contextual}}: A deviation from a given context is defined as a deviation from a neighbouring time point, defined here as one that lies within a certain range of proximity.
+These types of anomalies are small glitches in sequential data, which are deviated values from their neighbours.
 It is possible for a point to be normal in one context while an anomaly in another.
-For example, large interactions, such as those on boxing day, is considered normal, but not so on other days.
+For example, large interactions, such as those on boxing day, are considered normal, but not so on other days.
 The formula is the same as that of a global anomaly, but the threshold for finding anomalies differs.
 The threshold is determined by taking into account the context of neighbours:

-where $X_{t-w}: _{t+w}$ refers to the context of the data point $x_t$ with a window size $w$, $var$ is the variance of the context of data point, and $\lambda$ controlling coefficient for the threshold.
-The second blue highlight in the Fig. \ref{fig:temporal} is a contextual anomaly that occurs locally in a specific context.
+where $X_{t-w: t}$ refers to the context of the data point $x_t$ with a window size $w$, $\mathbf{var}$ is the variance of the context of data point and $\lambda$ controlling coefficient for the threshold.
+The second blue highlight in Fig. \ref{fig:temporal} is a contextual anomaly that occurs locally in a specific context.

-\item {\texttt{Seasonal}}: In spite of the time series' similar shapes and trends, their seasonality is unusual compared to the overall seasonality.
+\item {\texttt{Seasonal}}: In spite of normal shapes and trends of the time series, their seasonality is unusual compared to the overall seasonality.
 An example is the number of customers in a restaurant during a week.
-Such a series has a clear weekly seasonality that makes sense to look for deviations in this seasonality and process the anomalous periods individually.
+Such a series has a clear weekly seasonality, so it makes sense to look for deviations in this seasonality and process the anomalous periods individually.

 where $diss_s$ is a function measuring the dissimilarity between two subsequences and $\hat{S}$ denotes the seasonality of the expected subsequences.
-As demonstrated in the first red highlight of Fig. \ref{fig:temporal}, the seasonal anomaly change the frequency of a rise and drop of data in the particular segment.
+As demonstrated in the first red highlight of Fig. \ref{fig:temporal}, the seasonal anomaly changes the frequency of a rise and drop of data in the particular segment.